Efficiency, Feasibility, and Incentive-Awareness in Constrained Online Resource Allocation: Problem Formulation

-We conclude this section with a smoothness assumption on cost distributions.
-The idea is to ensure that projected costs (linear combinations of the cost vector) do not place excessive probability mass on any single value.
+We conclude this section with a smoothness assumption on the (unknown) consumption distributions.
+The idea is to ensure that projected consumptions---i.e., linear combinations of the consumption vector---do not place excessive probability mass on any single value.
 This smoothness condition prevents pathological behaviors where a small change in an agent's report could drastically alter outcomes due to spiky distributions.
 Such assumptions are common in strategic settings to ensure robustness to perturbations, including in bilateral trades \citep{cesa2024regret}, first-price auctions \citep{cesa2024role}, second-price auctions with reserves \citep{golrezaei2021dynamic}, and smoothed revenue maximization \citep{durvasula2023smoothed}.